Strategies if Your Former Spouse Refuses to Follow a Child Custody Agreement

 A parent in compliance with a custody order can seek to have the parent violating the terms of that decree sanctioned by the court.
 (This references sanctions of less severity that changing custody, discussed a moment ago.)

 Examples of sanctions a court can impose on a parent that violates a custody order include:

 - Requiring the offending parent to pay the attorney fees of the parent in compliance

 - Imposing a monetary sanction on the offending parent

 - Making alterations to the terms and conditions of the existing child custody order, short of completely changing it

 Mediation is being used with increasing frequency when post-divorce issues arise in regard to child custody orders.
 Mediation is a voluntary process.
 Through mediation, parents with custody disputes or issues attempt to settle them between themselves with the guidance and assistance of a trained, experienced mediator.
 The mediator doesn't make decisions for the parents; rather, a mediator provides information and space for the parties to discuss and negotiate the matters at hand.Hire Experienced Child Custody Attorney

 In many ways, the admonition to retain legal counsel should have been at the top of the list.
 No matter which strategy makes the most sense in a particular situation, retaining a child custody lawyer is advisable when an issue arises regarding compliance with an existing court order.

-The first step in retaining legal representation is schedule an initial consultation and case evaluation with a child custody attorney.
-Typically, no fee is charged for an initial consultation with a child custody lawyer.
-If you have any questions about child custody, telephone the Law Offices of Peter Van Aulen at 201-845-700 for a free consultation.
+The first step in retaining legal representation is schedule a free initial consultation and case evaluation with a child custody attorney.
+If you have any questions about child custody, telephone the Law Offices of Peter Van Aulen at 201-845-700 for a free initial consultation.